csugda/Altair/Project Altair.md

     - `Option` Have a cooldown for building new towers, starting as soon as the previous tower is placed.
       - This will ensure a steady pacing for the game, but could cause it to be less fun as it could hold back the pace.
       - It is likely that this method would make the game much slower by default as the pace is determined by the cooldown.
-    - `Option` Constructing and moving towers requires work crews to do, player only has a number, lets say three, crews.
+    - `Option` Constructing and moving towers requires work crews to do, player only has a certain number, lets say three, crews.
       - I really like this one, it gives the player an option to rush building or work on perfecting their setup with the towers they have.
       - Limits the construction of towers by having a crew held up until construction of the previous one is complete.
       - Still could suffer form the slowing of the pace of the game.